jimniels/blog/src/client/posts/2015-02-05-everything-but-visual-design.md

 ---
-title: Everything But Visual Design
 tags: designProcess
 redirect_from: /posts/everything-but-visual-design/
 ---

+# Everything But Visual Design

 As our product has matured, our team has expanded, and our marketing site’s information has evolved, we’ve discovered a need to holistically re-approach [our public facing marketing site](http://kindlingapp.com).
 So I’ve recently been doing some initial design thinking around what we’re internally calling “Marketing Site 2.0”.